 The Immigration Challenge

-Alexander S. Onassis Foundation Cultural Center non-profit Organization in cooperation with the National and Kapodistrian University of Athens organized a one-day workshop entitled The Immigration Challenge on Saturday September 22nd 2012 from 9.30 until 17.30 at the Onassis Cultural Centre-Athens.
-Prominent scientists from around the world as well as from Greece participated in this event.
+Alexander S. Onassis Foundation Cultural Center non-profit Organization in cooperation with the National and Kapodistrian University of Athens organizes a one-day workshop entitled The Immigration Challenge on Saturday September 22nd 2012 from 9.30 until 17.30 at the Onassis Cultural Centre/Athens.
+Prominent scientists from around the world as well as from Greece will participate in this event.

 Modern societies experience rapid political and economic changes such as the economic crisis, the new social movements, the rise of unemployment, poverty, new epidemics etc. As a result, they are expected to adopt a new attitude towards today’s responsibilities and tomorrow’s challenges.
 These conditions as well as the transitional and turbulent context, in which modern societies have found themselves, render the need to re-examine the issue of immigration quite urgent.

-The discussion focused on four thematic sessions which attempted to analyze the immigration challenge: social sciences, education, urban landscape and art.
+The discussion will focus on four thematic sessions which will attempt to analyze the immigration challenge: social sciences, education, urban landscape and art.

-The speakers for each session were the following:
+The speakers for each session are the following:

 Social Sciences: Professor Riva Kastoryano (CNRS, Paris) and Professor George Prevelakis (Sorbonne, Paris I)

 Education: Professor Leonie Herwartz-Emden (University of Augsburg) and Professor

 Thalia Dragona (University of Athens)

 Urban Landscape: Professor Guy Burgel (Paris Ouest-Nanterre) and Professor Panayotis Tournikiotis (National Technical University of Athens)